CONFERENCE SCHEDULE AT-A-GLANCE

-Self-care and Empowerment Through the Arts and Movement
+Self-care and Empowerment Through the Arts and Movement (Presented Live Online)

 The purpose of this experiential workshop is to share part of our methodology and contributions from the body and artistic disciplines, in health and community settings.
 This workshop is based on Dance, Theater, and DMT dynamics, in which the attendees could have the experience of the following themes: body awareness, nonverbal communication, body listening, kinesthetic empathy, expression, empowerment, creativity.
 And in the end, the participants will also have a chance to know the project we are developing in Costa Rica.

 The Emergence of Hope—Expressive Arts and Women in Addiction